HenriqueSFernandes/Lets-Cook/README.md

 * #### Design

-We styled different widget using material design and in some cases we used custom seeds for the color scheme
+We styled different widgets using material design and in some cases we used custom seeds for the color scheme
 ![alt text](docs/prints/mainPage.png)

 * #### Authentication